Staffbase unveils the first AI-native Employee Experience Platform

 - Deliver better experiences that know and understand employees, improving onboarding and reducing attrition.

-- Power game-changing employee communications that cut through noise and hyper-personalize to maximize impact, getting everyone on the same page quickly by moving away from the traditional broadcast approach to internal communications.
+- Power game-changing employee communications that cut through noise and hyper-personalise to maximize impact, getting everyone on the same page quickly by moving away from the traditional broadcast approach to internal communications.

 While AI deployments for employees promise significant productivity gains, many rollouts to date have fallen short due to a lack of governance, generic approaches without company context that feel irrelevant, and limited reach that leaves frontline workers out.